cocos/cocos-docs/en/components/videoplayer.md

     ![](videoplayer/stayonbutton.png)

-**Note**:
+> **Notes**:
+>
-- This feature is only supported on Web.
+> 1. This feature is only supported on Web.
-- The specific effects are not guaranteed to be consistent, depending on whether each browser supports or restricts.
+> 2. The specific effects are not guaranteed to be consistent, depending on whether each browser supports or restricts.
-- After the **stayOnBottom** is enabled, the `clicked` event in `VideoPlayerEvent` cannot be listened normally.
+> 3. After the **stayOnBottom** is enabled, the `clicked` event in `VideoPlayerEvent` cannot be listened normally.

 For more information, please refer to the [09_videoplayer/videoPlayer-stayOnBotton](https://github.com/cocos-creator/example-cases/tree/v2.4.3/assets/cases/02_ui/09_videoplayer) of the example-cases samples bundled with Creator.
 Results as shown below: